A Repository represents a specialized Service interface that provides

 Repositories declared by components are also bound automatically.

-Repositories are bound to repositories.${ClassName}
+Repositories are bound to repositories.${ClassName}.
+See example below for

 usage.